Klipper Nozzle Collision Homing

 [bed_mesh]

-zero_reference_position: 150, 160 # Set this value to the same coordinates as home_xy_position in the safe_z_home section.
+zero_reference_position: 150, 160 # Set this value to be the same as home_xy_position that is in the section # Set this value to the same coordinates as home_xy_position in the safe_z_home section.

 ....

-Please send the G28 Z command approximately 10 times, then check whether the output data on the console is stable after each G28 Z command.
+Please send the G28 Z command approximately 10 times, then check if the output data on the console after each G28 Z command is stable.

 G28 Z